khazar08/ml-core/README.md

 2. **Decision Tree:** This project trains a model to predict how productive garment factory teams will be, and then shows which factors drive that prediction.

-3. **KNN:** This project uses KNN machine learning algorithm to classify breast tumors as benign or malignant based on measurements extracted from cell nuclei. (similar to logistic_regression.py)
+3. **KNN Classification:** This project uses KNN machine learning algorithm to classify breast tumors as benign or malignant based on measurements extracted from cell nuclei. (similar to logistic_regression.py)

 4. **Elastic Net Regression:** This project uses Elastic Net Regression to predict house prices from property characteristics while reducing overfitting and selecting the most useful features through combined L1 and L2 regularization.